BMW 7 Series G12 carbon ceramic brake upgrade

 Rotor diameter, caliper profile, wheel barrel shape, and offset all matter on a fitment like this.
 Even when a 20-inch wheel is the target, exact clearance should be checked on the specific wheel design before finalizing the package.

-What changed on this BMW 7 Series G12
+Case specification — what changed on this G12

 Better suited to repeated heavy braking

 A large sedan can overwhelm an iron setup sooner than many owners expect, especially at speed.
-StopFlex carbon ceramic rotors are designed to hold friction more consistently under heat, which is exactly what matters when a heavy car needs repeatable braking instead of a one-stop hero number.
+STOPFLEX carbon ceramic rotors hold friction more consistently under heat — at 900°C, the tested rotor surface friction can still hold around 0.3μ.
+That kind of stability is exactly what matters when a heavy car needs repeatable braking instead of a one-stop hero number.

-They also weigh about half as much as same-size steel rotors, which helps reduce unsprung mass at the hub.
-On a platform like the G12, that can improve the way the car responds to steering and surface changes.
+They also weigh about half as much as a same-size steel rotor, which directly reduces unsprung mass at the hub.
+On a platform like the G12, that helps the way the car responds to steering inputs and surface changes.

 |---|---|---|